 Examples: Biological force, muscular force, mechanical force and frictional force are the examples of contact force.

-The force which does not make direct contact with a body and acts through space, without any connector is called non-contact force.
+(ii) Non-contact Force or Field Force: The force which does not make direct contact with a body and acts through space, without any connector is called non-contact force.

-(ii) The electrostatics force can pull tiny bits of dry paper is a non-contact force.
+2. The electrostatics force can pull tiny bits of dry paper is a non-contact force.

-(iii) A magnet can attract common pins of steel from a distance and hence the magnetic force is non-contact force.
+3. A magnet can attract common pins of steel from a distance and hence the magnetic force is non-contact force.

-Resultant force: If a single force acting on a body produces the same acceleration as produced by a number of forces, that single force is called the resultant of these individual force.
+If a single force acting on a body produces the same acceleration as produced by a number of forces, that single force is called the resultant of these individual force.

 The force acting perpendicular to the ground surface then the force is called normal force.